Managed account growth drove profit at Wells Fargo wealth unit

-NEW YORK (Reuters) - Sales of mutual funds and other managed accounts by Wells Fargo & Co’s (WFC.N) more than 15,000 retail brokers drove a 22 percent gain in net income at the bank’s “wealth, brokerage and retirement” segment in the third quarter.
+NEW YORK, Oct 14 (Reuters) - Sales of mutual funds and other managed accounts by Wells Fargo & Co’s more than 15,000 retail brokers drove a 22 percent gain in net income at the bank’s “wealth, brokerage and retirement” segment in the third quarter.

 Profit at the wealth unit, the smallest of the U.S. bank’s three businesses, jumped to $550 million from $450 million a year earlier, Wells said on Tuesday.